 The correlation between acceptance and happiness can easily be seen by comparing two individuals who find themselves in extremely different circumstances.
-We can bring the truth of the quality’s importance by looking at two hypothetical, but very real, life situations.
-One of the individuals that we look at is a wealthy CEO of a high profiled American business who hasn’t found acceptance in his life.
+We can bring the truth of the quality’s importance by looking at two hypothetical, but very real-life situations.
+One of the individuals that we look at is a wealthy CEO of a high-profile American business who hasn’t found acceptance in his life.
 The other is a poor mother in an Indian slum who lives each day with acceptance.

 3 Ways to Increase Your Acceptance:

-- Realize that Nothing Lasts Forever: The outer materials, relationships, and status that we try so hard to acquire in the western world are not the ways to accomplish your ultimate goal of fulfillment.
-We often get hung up on our successes and failures in the outer world, but in reality these events lack importance.
+- Realize that Nothing Lasts Forever: The outer materials, relationships, and status that we try so hard to acquire in the Western world are not the ways to accomplish our ultimate goal of fulfillment.
+We often get hung up on our successes and failures in the outer world, but in reality, these events lack importance.
 These things are in a state of constant change and will eventually disappear from our lives.
-Our negative internal mental states are also of the impermanent nature and eventually will change into something else.
+Our negative internal mental states are also of an impermanent nature and eventually will change into something else.
 Focus on deeply accepting this fact and your desire to control situations, dictate people, and influence outcomes will wilt away.

 - Be Content with the Process of Improvement: We all want more in life.
 If you are reading this site you obviously want better things for your future.
 One thing that you can do to increase your acceptance, and happiness, is to find contentment with the process of achieving.
 You need to remind yourself that improvement is a process and you are well on your way to success.
 Just knowing that you are working towards something should be enough in and of itself.
 Don’t let your levels of acceptance, and fulfillment, be determined by the achievement of your goals.

-- Focus on Gratitude: Individuals, especially in western countries, all to often focus on the things that they don’t have.
+- Focus on Gratitude: Individuals, especially in Western countries, all too often focus on the things that they don’t have.
 They think about how a new computer, relationship, job, or group of friends will make their lives that much better.
 However, when they obtain these things, their minds already are thinking about newer and different means to increase their fulfillment.
 Instead of constantly chasing success and happiness, celebrate what you have in your life.
-Realistically, being able to breath in fresh air each day is enough, but there are endless amounts of things that we take for granted.
+Realistically, being able to breathe in fresh air each day is enough, but there are endless amounts of things that we take for granted.
 Your family, your health, the food on your table, your job, your friends, and nature are just a few of the things that we consistently take for granted.
-Ask yourself each and everyday, ‘What am I grateful for?’ listen to the answers from your heart and watch how your acceptance for life, and your happiness, blossom.
+Ask yourself each and every day, ‘What am I grateful for?’ listen to the answers from your heart and watch how your acceptance of life, and your happiness, blossom.

-To bring more joy, abundance, happiness, and bliss into your life, you need to understand that acceptance is a prerequisite of these positive qualities.
-Each and everyday make a point to find gratitude, recognize impermanence, and relish in the joy that comes from improving yourself on a daily basis.
-This is enough to increase the levels of acceptance that you life with, and in turn increase the levels of happiness and fulfillment you have.
+To bring more joy, abundance, happiness, and bliss into your life, you need to understand that acceptance is a prerequisite for these positive qualities.
+Each and every day make a point to find gratitude, recognize impermanence, and relish in the joy that comes from improving yourself on a daily basis.
+This is enough to increase the levels of acceptance that you live with, and in turn, increase the levels of happiness and fulfillment you have.